hardwario/bc-website/content/doc/projects/radio-co2-monitor.en.md

     {{% img-zoom src="integration-nodered-2.png" %}}

 4. Configure MQTT node to connect it on you broker.
 It will propably connect on localhost if you are using Raspberry Pi.
 After that you will need to configure **Blynk** node.
-Just fill in URL `ws://blynk-cloud.com:8080/websockets`.
-The secret key we will configure later after obtaining one.
+Just fill in URL `ws://blynk-cloud.com/websockets`.
+The `Auth Token` we will configure later after obtaining one from Blynk over e-mail.

     {{% img-zoom src="integration-nodered-3.png" width="400" %}}